 Zero Credit Semesters: Each of the following will result in an automatic denial of federal financial aid and the student receiving a denial notice for the next semester.
 Each student will have the option to appeal the denied status unless the student was on an academic plan.

 - All Failed/Unofficial Withdrawal/Unsatisfactory: Students who stop attending class and receive all failed/unsatisfactory grades will be considered unofficially withdrawn at their last date of academic activity and will be denied federal aid for the next semester.
 This last date of academic activity will be provided by instructors when submitting final grades for each class to the Registrar.
 The SE Financial Aid Office will perform a Return of Title IV calculation based off this last date of academic activity.

-- Completed Full Semester with All Failed Classes: Students who complete (attend through the last day) the semester are considered to have earned the “F” and are not obligated to repay federal monies but will be denied federal aid.
+- Completed Full Semester with All Failed Classes: Students who complete (attend through the last day) the semester are considered to have earned the “F” and are not obligated to repay federal monies.

 - Official Withdrawal: Students who officially withdraw from all courses in one semester through the SE Registrar’s Office will receive all W’s for that semester.
-Students who officially withdraw will have a Return of Title IV calculation performed to determine if any refund is due and will be denied federal aid.
+Students who officially withdraw will have a Return of Title IV calculation performed to determine if any refund or payback is due.

 Repeat Courses: Students will be allowed to take repeat courses.
 A student can take a failed course until passed, but keep in mind failed classes will hurt the student’s pace of completion.
 A student can also retake a previously passed course, but he/she is only allowed to retake it one time.
 A student cannot retake a class that has been passed twice and is reflected on his/her transcript and get financial aid funding for that class.